 What the Legacy of Martin Luther King Jr. Can Teach Us About Combating Racism in Modern Times

 Dr. Martin Luther King, Jr. speaking before crowd of 25,000 Selma to Montgomery, Alabama civil rights marchers on March 25, 1965.
-As we mark Martin Luther King Jr. Day, we reflect on the lessons we can learn about combating racism and hate from the civil right's leader.
+As we mark Martin Luther King Jr. Day on January 17, we reflect on the lessons we can learn about combating racism and hate from the civil rights leader.
 Photo: Stephen F. Somerstein / Getty Images

 While Martin Luther King Jr.’s birthday (Jan.
-15) is commemorated annually on Martin Luther King, Jr. Day — the third Monday in January (which in 2020 is Jan.
-18) — this year the legacy of the reverend and civil rights leader takes on heightened importance.
+15) is commemorated annually on Martin Luther King, Jr. Day — the third Monday in January (which in 2022 is Jan.
+17) — these days the legacy of the reverend and civil rights leader takes on heightened importance.

-With the racial protests of 2020 still fresh in the collective memory, and the recent insurrection — during which a violent, predominantly white mob took siege of the U.S. Capitol during a joint session of Congress to certify the election of Joe Biden and Kamala Harris — reflecting on King’s approach to such profound acts of hate helps to put our moment into context.
+With the racial protests of 2020 and the 2021 insurrection — during which a violent, predominantly white mob took siege of the U.S. Capitol during a joint session of Congress to certify the election of Joe Biden and Kamala Harris — and its ongoing fallout, reflecting on King’s approach to such profound acts of hate helps to put our moment into context.

 While King and the civil rights leaders of his time endured violence at the hands of the police or organized racist groups like the Ku Klux Klan, he was no stranger to general white mobs either.
 In 1966, after he moved his family to Chicago with the intent of improving the conditions for African Americans living in the city’s most impoverished areas, King was met by hundreds of white protesters who carried Confederate flags and swastikas and shouted obscenities and epithets while physically attacking him during an appearance at a park.
 The racist and anti-Semitic insignias on display at the Capital insurrection were almost identical to the hatred King faced 55 years ago.